 “Tattooing in prison is like trying to sew fine stitches with a knitting needle.
 It’s the essence of prison ingenuity – that so much can be done with so little.”

-A gritty, unflinching and deeply moving collection of stories by a debut writer currently serving a life sentence in Michigan’s prison system.
+An unflinching and deeply moving collection of stories by a debut writer currently serving a life sentence in Michigan’s prison system.
 His stories form a vivid portrait of prison life, painted from behind bars

 The Graybar Hotel offers a glimpse into the reality of prison life through the eyes of the people who spend their days and years behind bars.